sociocast/sociocast-android/README.md

     <!-- END: ADDED FOR SOCIOCAST LIBRARY USE -->

 For more information on the AndroidManifest.xml file see [this link](http://developer.android.com/guide/topics/manifest/manifest-intro.html).
 Additionally, you will find a sample Sociocast Android Library client [here](https://github.com/sociocast/sociocast-android/tree/master/sociocast-android-client).

+##Usage

+You can find usage examples in the [Sociocast Android Library](https://github.com/sociocast/sociocast-android/tree/master/sociocast-android-client).